 The Bad Neighbourhoods?

 I’m not going to single-out cities and neighbourhoods today.
-I work with buyers and with sellers and that raises some interesting ethical considerations that I need to adhere to
+I work with buyers and with sellers and that brings up some ethical considerations that I need to be careful of.

 Providing info on crime and neighbourhood safety as a buyer’s agent is definitely my responsibility.
 And I can tell you that I have dug very deeply into the ‘crime map’ database.
-I am acting ethically by performing due diligence for my clients.
+Performing due diligence for clients is part of the job.

-Making that knowledge public causes some ethical concerns.
+But making that knowledge public is not the right thing to do.
 It would hurt homeowners and the reputations of the communities they live in.
 The problem with ‘problem neighbourhoods’ isn’t the vast majority of people living there, it’s the criminals.

-Any public disclosures I make would be an issue professionally and also ethically if I end up with a seller client in a bad area.
+Any public disclosures I make would be an issue professionally and ethically if I work with a seller client in a higher crime area.
 As someone representing my seller’s interests it’s not my role to throw shade on their neighbourhood.